Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Meet-Up-with the DP-5603 and Turn LeftMeet-Up-with the DP-5603 and Turn Left

 For this stretch, you only walk on the road for 700 meters.
-There is a wide enough shoulder on which to stay safe.
+There is an improved pilgrims path along the side of the highway, on which to stay safe.

 700 meters onward, leave the DP-5603, turning right at this intersection.
 There is a café just before this intersection, if you need it.